 Got any idea where I’m going with this?
 Of course you do.
 You’re thinking: ‘I bet he’s going to attempt to use this small conversational snippet as the basis for this week’s midweek list.’
 And you are absolutely right.
-Basically, here are the things I’ve found myself saying loads more since I became a parent.
+Basically, here is a rundown of 11 things parents say an awful lot.

 1. “How old is he/she?”

 This is partly because I am now all about inane and inoffensive baby class small talk.
 And partly because I want to confirm that, despite overbalancing and falling on his head every time he attempts to touch his toes, my son is precocious genius who is more mentally and physically advanced than any other child of a similar age in this universe.

 2. “The wheels on the bus”

 This expression always leaves me conflicted.
 Part of me cannot believe that there has ever been anything cuter than my son moving his teeny fists around each other as if they were the wheels on the bus.
 And part of me cannot believe that I am going to have to spend the next 15 minutes relentlessly repeating this lyric.
 Why?
 Simple.
 If the wheels come off the bus, then the wheels come off dinner.